 Racks of neatly-organized dresses, ties, suits, shoes, bras, baby and kid’s clothes, and even wedding dresses fill the storefront on W. 117 St. in Lakewood.
 A nearby glass display case holds wigs and makeup with the tags still attached.
 Trans and LGBTQ+ Pride flags hang in the windows.

 It appears to be a typical resale shop from the street, but it’s quickly clear that Margie’s Closet, opening June 5th immediately after the Pride Ride, is so much more.
-A dream of Jacob Nash of Margie’s Hope that was put on hold due to the pandemic, the shop offers free and affordable clothing and accessories to members of the trans and non-binary communities in a bright, welcoming, ADA-accessible space owned by West 117 Foundation.
+A dream of Jacob Nash of Margie’s Hope that was put on hold due to the pandemic, the shop offers free and affordable clothing and accessories to members of the trans and non-binary communities in a bright, welcoming, ADA-accessible space in a building leased by the Studio West 117 Development LLC.

 The Buckeye Flame talked to Nash about why Margie’s Closet is important and how you can support their efforts.